nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p191 -->
-2.  **Exploring the Church as the Body of Christ:** Read <span class="x-scripture" data-type="ref" data-book="1 Corinthians" data-chapter="12" data-verses="12-27" data-lang="en" data-version="NKJV">1 Corinthians 12:12-27</span>.
+2.  **Exploring the Church as the Body of Christ:** Read <span class="x-scripture" data-type="ref" data-book="1CO" data-chapter="12" data-verses="12-27" data-lang="en" data-version="NKJV">1 Corinthians 12:12-27</span>.
 What does this passage teach us about the church’s unity and diversity?
 How can we celebrate and honor each other’s differences?

 <!-- p192 -->